- Sharp styling after all these years

 Available with three different gasoline engines and two hybrid drivetrains as well as all-wheel drive, the Fusion is one of the more versatile mid-size sedans, and one of the only members of its class to offer all-wheel drive.
 An anemic 2.5-liter inline-4 is standard; either the optional 1.5-liter or 2.0-liter turbo-4 are better options.
 The Fusion Hybrid incorporates a battery pack and electric drivetrain alongside a gas 4-cylinder, while the Energi plug-in model manages 25 miles of all-electric driving range.

 Most new Fusions come standard with an 8.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto, as well as built-in Waze navigation that uses your smartphone’s data plan.
 While the seats are comfortable (and Volvo-esque to our eyes), the rear seat lags behind rivals in terms of leg and head room.

-While scores are not yet available for 2020, the Fusion has received good crash ratings from both the IIHS and the NHTSA, and active safety features such as automatic emergency braking and active lane control come standard.
+The Fusion has received good crash ratings from both the IIHS and the NHTSA, and active safety features such as automatic emergency braking and active lane control come standard.

 2020 Ford Fusion